Google Resume Workshop Recap: Making Your Resume Stand Out

 • Don’t message recruiters directly, they check the career site so it’s better to apply there

-• Open-source contributions stand out, so make sure contribute to open-source projects where you can
+• Open-source contributions stand out, so make sure to contribute to open-source projects where you can

 • Research experience should be listed as work experience